Proto-Germanic grammar: Class 2

-Class 2 consisted of verbs ending in -ôną, and had a past tense in -ōd-.
-The present tense suffix was trimoric -ô-.
+Class 2 consisted of verbs ending in -ôną.
+They had a past tense in -ōd-, and the present tense suffix was trimoric -ô-.
 It was originally a denominative subclass of class 1, formed from nouns that ended in -ō.
 However, because of the loss of -j- between vowels, the surrounding vowels contracted, creating a distinct class.
 Already in Proto-Germanic, new verbs of this class had begun to be formed from nouns of other classes.
 It would later become the primary denominative class in most of the daughter languages.

 The verb *salbôną "to anoint" is given here as an example.
 Notice that because of the vowel contraction, the indicative and subjunctive have mostly become alike.

 Class 3

 This class had two subclasses, which were mostly different in the forms, but they shared the suffix -ai- in some.
 The two subclasses merged into one in all the later languages for reasons that are not quite clear, but presumably the fact that they shared some endings may have had something to do with it.

-The first and larger subclass had an infinitive in -(i)janą and a past tense in -d- with no linking vowel (but generally with no assimilation either).
+The first and larger subclass formed stative verbs.
+They had an infinitive in -(i)janą and a past tense in -d- with no linking vowel (but generally with no assimilation either).
 The present tense suffix varied between -ja/ija- and -ai-.
 These verbs were statives.
 The verb *sagjaną "to say" is shown here.
 Like class 1 weak verbs, the -j- varied with -ij- depending on the length of the stem.

-The second subclass had an infinitive in -āną and a past tense in -ād-, with -ā- having contracted from earlier -aja- after loss of intervocalic -j-.
+The second subclass formed factitive verbs.
+They had an infinitive in -āną and a past tense in -ād-, with -ā- having contracted from earlier -aja- after loss of intervocalic -j-.
 The present tense suffix varied between -ā- and -ai-.
 These verbs were factitives, similar to the first class of weak verbs.
 It was already a small class in Proto-Germanic, though it may have remained marginally productive.
 The verb *þewāną "to enslave" is shown here.